VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/lowlvl.md

 extern int printf (const char *__restrict __format, ...);
 ```

-okay, so it starts with a big copyright block in comments - in C `//` makes a single ling comment and `/* comment */` are for multi-line comments - then on lines 39 and 40 we can see it is in turn including three more files such as `stddef.h` on line 33.
+okay, so it starts with a big copyright block in comments - in C `//` makes a single long comment and `/* comment */` are for multi-line comments - then on lines 39 and 40 we can see it is in turn including three more files such as `stddef.h` on line 33.

-But lets look deeper, down on line 332 of `stdio.h` we can see `printf()` is loaded as an external function.
-The `extern` keyword marks this as a sort of indicator to the compiler, `gcc` in this case, that this function definition is actually implemented elsewhere, but that this is the signature to expect from it's usage.
+But let's look deeper, down on line 332 of `stdio.h` we can see `printf()` is loaded as an external function.
+The `extern` keyword marks this as a sort of indicator to the compiler, `gcc` in this case, that this function definition is actually implemented elsewhere, but that this is the signature to expect from its usage.
 That is, when anything that imports `stdio.h` uses `printf()` it should expect to return an integer (the `int` before the word printf) and take in a pointer to a character array (the `char *` inside the parentheses)

 So, where's the code for `printf()` that does the actual printing?

-Well, in it's part of **libc**. libc is the C standard library on linux, typically it's glibc in particular.
+Well, in its part of **libc**. libc is the C standard library on Linux, typically it's glibc in particular.
 This is a pre-compiled shared library so that when any program needs to use `printf()` it can just call the printf implementation from libc, which is stored in /usr/lib/libc.so.6

 We could go looking into the source code for this, but I think it's sufficient to say that it's simply loaded from a shared system library.